$LevyIO

 Local income taxes: In addition to state tax, some cities and counties impose their own income taxes.
 New York City charges up to 3.876% on top of New York State's top rate of 10.9%, potentially pushing the combined state and local income tax rate to nearly 15% for high earners.
 Other localities with income taxes include Philadelphia (3.75%), Baltimore (3.2%), and various Ohio municipalities.
 These local taxes are often overlooked when comparing states.

 Retirement income taxation: If you are planning for retirement, note that state taxation of Social Security benefits, pensions, and retirement account withdrawals varies significantly.
-As of 2025, nine states tax Social Security benefits to some degree (Colorado, Connecticut, Minnesota, Montana, New Mexico, Rhode Island, Utah, Vermont, and West Virginia), though most provide exemptions for lower-income retirees.
+As of 2026, eight states tax Social Security benefits to some degree (Colorado, Connecticut, Minnesota, Montana, New Mexico, Rhode Island, Utah, and Vermont), though most provide exemptions for lower-income retirees.
 Many states also offer partial or full exemptions for pension income and retirement account distributions.

 Remote work tax complications: Multi-state taxation has become increasingly complex with the rise of remote work.
 Some states follow a "convenience of the employer" rule, where remote workers may owe taxes to their employer's state even if they live and work elsewhere.
 New York, Pennsylvania, Nebraska, and Delaware currently apply this rule, creating potential double-taxation scenarios.
 Consult a tax professional if you work remotely for an out-of-state employer.